CarleAlexandre/fatlib/README.md

 # Fatlib, my own multi platforme library

+### every bit of criticisme is welcome as i use this project to learn

 see the bottom of the file for the copyright

 ### list of finished features: